AppliedLogicSystems/ALSProlog/docs/docs/ref/miscatom.md

     beginning of every atom on List.

 **`prefix_dir/3`** If List is a list of atoms representing file names, and if
     Dir is an atom representing a path in the filesystem, then XList is that list obtained from list by combining Dir successively with each element of List to create a path terminating in that List element.
+Functionally identical to pathPlusFilesList/3 in builtins file filepath.pro.

 **`strip_prefix/3`** List is a list of atoms, NN is an natural number (the length
     of the prefix to strip), and Result is that list